 Of all the addresses that LISTSERV Maestro binds to, all addresses that appear in this "SecureServer" entry are secured, all other addresses remain unsecure.
 If the "SecureServer" entry contains an address that LISTSERV Maestro does not actually bind to, then this address is ignored.
 Or in other words: If an address is not bound at all, it does not make sense to secure it either.
 Reminder: You can configure which addresses LISTSERV Maestro shall bind to (either all addresses or only a subset) via the "BindAddress" entry.
 See "Admin Tech Doc 6 - IP Addresses and Ports" for details.

-The other two (or three) entries must appear once for each IP address that is listed in the "SECURED ADDRESSES" list (see above), with the following replacement:
+The other two (or three) entries must appear once for each IP address that is listed in the "SECURED_ADDRESSES" list (see above), with the following replacement:

-- IP\ADDRESS: This replacement happens in the key of all two (or three) entries.
-This tells LISTSERV address.
-IPv6 addresses must not be enclosed in brackets. - KEYSTORE\PATH: Replace with the absolute path to the keystore file (on Windows including drive letter) in which the signed certificate for this IP address can be found.
+- IP_ADDRESS: This replacement happens in the key of all two (or three) entries.
+This tells LISTSERV Maestro which IP address the entry references.
+Replace this part with the IP address in question (must be one of the addresses from the "SECURED_ADDRESSES" list).
+Can be an IPv4 or IPv6 address.
+IPv6 addresses must not be enclosed in brackets. - KEYSTORE_PATH: Replace with the absolute path to the keystore file (on Windows including drive letter) in which the signed certificate for this IP address can be found.
 You cannot use a relative path name but must supply the full path to the file.